-This gear will get packed in your duffel and stowed in your night dry bag with your sleep kit.
-It will be secured in the center of the duffel pile during the day, and you will only have access to it when you camp each night.
+This gear will get packed in your duffel and stowed in one of your night dry bags.
+The other night dry bag will have your sleep kit.
+They will be secured in the center of the duffel pile during the day, and you will only have access to them when you camp each night.

 - Medium soft-sided duffel bag

 - o 12"x12"x24" or smaller

 - Long pants and a long-sleeved shirt

 - Underwear

 - Lightweight fleece jacket

 - Pajamas

-- Comfortable camp clothing
+- · Comfortable camp clothing

 - o Ex. a cotton shirt, sundress, etc.

 - Headlamp (with red light)

 - Government-issued photo ID (18+), credit & insurance cards (in case of medical evacuation)

 - Cash or checks for gratuities for guides

 - Nighttime medication

 - Camp towel for bathing

 - Toiletries:

-- Lots of lotion & hand salve for dryness (it's REALLY dry here)
+- Lots of lotion & hand salve for dryness

+- It's REALLY dry here

 - o Toothbrush, toothpaste & dental floss

-- Biodegradable soap, shampoo/conditioner
+- o Biodegradable soap, shampoo/conditioner

-- Baby wipes (for cleaning off in the evening)
+- o Baby wipes (for cleaning off in the evening)

-- Nail clippers/file
+- o Nail clippers/file

-- Contact solution (due to the elements, we recommend single-use contacts or glasses)
+- o Contact solution (due to the elements, we recommend single-use contacts or glasses)

 - Feminine hygiene products (optional: female urinal)